 Q: What are the differences between the Intracellular ROS Assay and the In Vitro ROS Assay?

 A: The main difference between these assays is the sample that is used.
 Our Intracellular ROS Assay is performed on cultured cells.
 The cell permeable DCFH-DA is added to cells and is hydrolyzed by cellular esterases to DCFH.
 Once oxidized by ROS, DCFH becomes fluorescent DCF.
-This assay only works on live cells or tissues because it requires esterase activity to remove the DA group.
+This assay only works on live cells because it requires esterase activity to remove the DA group.
 Our In Vitro ROS Assay is typically used on cell and tissue lysates, blood, or urine.
 The In Vitro assay doesn’t require active esterases and does not require the dye to permeate the cell membrane.

 Q: Can this kit be used to detect ROS in bacteria?

 A: In order for the Intracellular ROS assay to work, DCFH-DA must be able to penetrate live cells and then be deacetylated by cellular esterases.
 Although we have not tested this kit on bacteria, it should work because DCFH-DA is cell permeable, and there are publications showing the use of DCFH-DA with bacteria.